GLAM datasets

 Scheduling

-GLAM is scheduled to run daily via Airflow.
-There are two separate ETL pipelines for computing GLAM datasets for Firefox Desktop legacy, Fenix and Firefox on Glean.
+Most of the GLAM ETL is scheduled to run daily via Airflow.
+There are separate ETL pipelines for computing GLAM datasets:

 Source Code